Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 #### Enterprise deployment for previous versions

-Keep the configuration for helm adding the override file described in this [section](./README.md#previous-versions).
+Keep the configuration for helm adding the additional override file described in this [section](./README.md#previous-versions).

 #### Development versions deployment